Skip to Main Content

 Even a small village like Pinecrest, which is bordered on the west by US-1, sees its fair share of car accidents every year.
 And obtaining compensation following a car accident is often more complicated than car accident victims realize.
 In many cases, a person’s own insurance company is expected to pay their medical bills.
 But when the accident was the result of another driver’s negligence, they may also be held liable for any damages sustained by the victims.

-At Dolan Dobrinsky Rosenblum Bluestein, LLP, our experienced Pinecrest car accident lawyers can help you in seeking such compensation.
+At Dolan Dobrinsky Rosenblum Bluestein, LLP, a personal injury law firm, our experienced Pinecrest car accident lawyers can help you in seeking such compensation.
 We help accident victims throughout Miami-Dade in dealing with insurance companies and fighting for the compensation that our clients are entitled to under the law.

 What Are the Most Common Causes of Car Accidents in Pinecrest, Florida?

 Like other parts of the sprawling Miami-Dade metropolitan area, Pinecrest has a lot of drivers passing through its roads on a daily basis.
 And it only takes one reckless or negligent driver to cause a serious accident.
-In terms of why accidents tend to occur, these are the most common causes we see in our personal injury cases:
+In terms of why accidents tend to occur, these are the most common causes our Miami car accident lawyer sees in our personal injury cases:

 • Drunk driving.
 Everyone knows it is against the law to drink and drive.
 Yet plenty of people still do it.
 Under Florida law, a person is considered legally intoxicated if they have a blood-alcohol content of 0.08 percent or greater.
 But the truth is that even just one or two drinks can impair a person’s ability to safely operate a car even if they do not meet the 0.08 threshold.
 Additionally, a driver may also be impaired by the use of drugs–legal or otherwise–which can have similar or even more detrimental effects than alcohol.